 The Centre reduced Delhi back to a Union Territory and cannot escape its responsibility now

-The Supreme Court in 2018 had curbed the 'Head Mastery' of the Lieutenant General but the Centre has effectively defied the popular mandate and the SC order to make the LG, not CM, the head of Govt
+The Supreme Court in 2018 had curbed the 'Head Mastery' of the Lieutenant Governor but the Centre has effectively defied the popular mandate and the SC order to make the LG, not CM, the head of Govt

 When people of Delhi are suffering from the Tsunami of Covid-19 and they need the government’s support to save their lives and livelihoods, the Modi government went ahead and implemented an unconstitutional transfer of power in the national capital against the popular mandate.
 The Ministry of Home Affairs (MHA) notified the enforcement of the Government of NCT of Delhi (Amendment) Act 2021 under which the Lieutenant Governor (LG) assumed the authority of the “Government of Delhi.”

 Now, Delhi’s Chief Minister Arvind Kejriwal and his Cabinet colleagues will need the approval of the LG before taking any decision or announcing any policy or program for the welfare of the people of Delhi.
 In a practical sense, the Modi government has reduced Delhi to a Union Territory.
 This is nothing but a fraud with the people of Delhi who had voted in favour of a political party to run the administration in Delhi a few years ago in the hope of getting a full statehood for Delhi.